Perfect Life (Levinhurst album)

 Perfect Life is the debut studio album of Levinhurst, released in 2004.

+Lol Tolhurst later said that working on the album allowed him to creatively return to his best:“It was great to be finally working with my own agenda in place and a newfound confidence, born in part from finding out that my wife had a wonderful singing voice.”

 Reception

 Jo-Ann Greene of Allmusic gave Perfect Life 4 out of 5 stars, calling it "a highly coherent selection of electro numbers that range from clubby dance songs to more ambient soundscapes, some instrumental, others given added atmospheres by Cindy Levinson's dreamy vocals."